(Effective July 22, 2021)

 The following visitation protocols remain in effect:

-- All Visitors must undergo temperature and symptom screening upon arrival, wear a hospital-issued mask, perform hand hygiene, and follow all infection prevention rules and instructions provided by staff.
+- All Visitors must undergo temperature and symptom screening upon arrival, wear a mask covering the nose and mouth, and follow all infection prevention rules and instructions provided by staff.
 Masks will be provided at all entry points at all times.

 - Visitors will be screened for symptoms (including but not limited to cough, shortness of breath, and fever) and contact with an individual confirmed to have COVID-19.

 - Anyone who has a fever or is showing signs of illness during screening or during visitation will not be allowed to visit or accompany the patient.

-- Patients under 18 or with developmental delay resulting in an inability to make independent decisions can have one support person.
+- Patients under 18 or with developmental delays resulting in the inability to make independent decisions can have one support person.